 Welcome to Occupational Therapy at the Center of Development!

 We are excited that you have chosen to help your precious one with medical based therapy!
 We know that this is a huge commitment for you and your family, and we greatly appreciate your time and effort in helping your child reach their maximum potential.
-Coming to therapy sessions weekly is very important to their success in therapy as well as carrying out home activities.
-This intro packet is designed to educate you on some of the therapy techniques commonly used to help your child and help you understand what we do!
+Arriving at therapy sessions weekly is very important to their success in therapy as well as carrying out home activities.
+This intro packet is designed to educate you on some of the therapy techniques commonly used to help your child, and to help you understand what we do!

 What is Occupational Therapy?